-Anaphylactic Reactions
+Anaphylaxis Reactions

-- Details of all children who are at risk of anaphylactic reactions are contained in the Emergency Medical Conditions/Food Intolerances Register which is located Medical Room, in all First Aid Books and in every classroom red folder. - School kitchen staff are made aware of any food intolerances, including ones which could cause a anaphylactic reaction, via their pupil tills. - The Office Manager uploads the tills with all pupil food intolerances. - To reduce the risk of anaphylactic reactions to nuts the following areas in the school are designated as 'Nut Free Zones': - All Classrooms - School Hall - Nut Free Posters are in all designated Nut Free Zones. - Staff will be asked to volunteer to administer medication in the event of a reaction.
-Any staff who volunteers must attend relevant training before they can administer the medication. - The staffroom has a nut free area in the kitchen to prepare food along with separate crockery, cutlery and cleaning utensils.
+- Anaphylaxis reactions are serious allergic reactions that affects the whole body and can be life-threatening, so it always needs emergency treatment. - Children will severe allergic reactions have a Care Plan prepared by the School Nurse. - SLT, Office Staff and Year Group staff sign to say they have read and understood the Care Plan. - Care Plans are stored in the Office Corridor and School Office. - Parents sign to consent to trained staff administering an epipen. - It is the parents' responsibility to ensure that the child's epipen is within the expiry date, however the school office schedule their own regular checks of medication. - Care Plans and epipens are taken on all trips including local visits. - Details of all children who are at risk of anaphylactic reactions are contained in the Emergency Medical Conditions/Food Intolerances Register which is located Medical Room, in all First Aid Books and in every classroom red folder. - School kitchen staff are made aware of any food intolerances, including ones which could cause a anaphylactic reaction, via their pupil tills. - Daniel Smith uploads the tills with all pupil food intolerances. - To reduce the risk of anaphylactic reactions to nuts the following areas in the school are designated as 'Nut Free Zones': - All Classrooms - School Hall - Nut Free Posters are in all designated Nut Free Zones. - Staff will be asked to volunteer to administer medication in the event of a reaction.
+Any staff who volunteers must attend relevant training before they can administer the medication. - The staffroom has a nut free area in the kitchen to prepare food along with separate crockery, cutlery and cleaning utensils. - Staff with severe allergies to complete an Adult Allergy Action Plan.
+The Plan will be stored in the Office Corridor and School Office.